Chapter 17 : In Too Deep

 He sensed her anger and looked up at her viciously, his green eyes blazing with internal flames.
 “Hermione I know you felt something in that kiss!”

-“Don't play coy with me, you know exactly
+“Don't play coy with me, you know exactly what kiss!”

 She needed to get out of here.
 Now.
 “I don't know what you're talking about.”
 She turned her back and walked a few feet away from him until she felt a hand come down roughly on her shoulder and turn her back around.